Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Effect of Strong CYP3A4 Inhibitors on Midostaurin

-Coadministration of ketoconazole (400 mg daily for 10 days) with a single dose of Rydapt (50 mg) on Day 6 increased AUCinf of midostaurin by 10.4-fold and CGP62221 by 3.5-fold and area under the curve over time to last measurable concentrations (AUC0-t) of CGP52421 by 1.2-fold compared to a single Rydapt dose coadministered with placebo [see Drug Interactions (7.1)].
+Coadministration of ketoconazole (a strong CYP3A4 inhibitor) with a single dose of Rydapt (50 mg) increased AUCinf of midostaurin by 10.4-fold and CGP62221 by 3.5-fold and area under the curve over time to last measurable concentrations (AUC0-t) of CGP52421 by 1.2-fold compared to a single Rydapt dose coadministered with placebo [see Drug Interactions (7.1)].

 Effect of Strong CYP3A4 Inducers on Midostaurin